keinepartei/gruenen-blocker-plugin/README.md

 Each site has its own blocker within `app/scripts`.

 Copy a blocker script and try to implement an additional blocker for your desired site.
-Invoke the blocker class procedures with its run script `app/scripts/run_blocker.js`.
 See sample `app/scripts/blocker_sueddeutsche.js`:

 		console.log("Call content blocker.");

 		import { Blocker } from "./blocker";

-		let blocker = new Blocker([
+		new Blocker([
 		    {
 		        selector: 'li.element',
 		        type: 'big'